 Curled toward the head

 There’s a few things to take into consideration with this scenario: some tails naturally curl or bend toward the head, so the dog could be relaxed.
 But if the tail is being held (or pulled) in the direction of the dog’s head, then it could indicate the dogs is overstimulated, on high alert, or highly excited.
+Since your dog can’t specifically tell you which emotion they are feeling—just like these 50 secrets your pet won’t tell you—it’s important to seek other signs of their attitude.
 It could run the spectrum ranging from alarm to exaggerated joy, which is why watching the rest of the body language the dog is giving off is important to understand how the dog is feeling, says Askeland.

 The tail isn’t just a cute appendage.
 It is an extension of its backbone with vertebrae and a sensitive part of a dog’s anatomy that is prone to injury.
 “A limp tail, one that cannot wag, is a problem and can mean a dog has an injury directly to the tail or to other connected areas.
 A tail can be sprained, broken, dislocated, or have nerve damage that causes it to go limp,” says Askeland.
 Seek immediate veterinary care as damage to the tail can cause a variety of issues including incontinence, balance issues, and the inability to use the tail to communicate.
-Here are 10 more silent signs your dog isn’t feeling so great.
+In addition to a limp tail, make sure to watch for these 10 other silent signs your dog isn’t feeling so great.

 What about stubby tails?

 What about those breeds with stubby or curly tails?
 They still mimic the same signals as those with straight or long tails, but may not be able to exaggerate this expression the same.
 “A key component to reading tails that are stubby or curly is to look at the base of the tail.
 Since the tail is attached to the spine, any movement of the tail starts at the base, so if you look at the base of the tail, you can see when a stubby tail is raised straight up, in the air, or tucked down over the butt, etc,” says Askeland.
-Read on for the 50 secrets veterinarians won’t tell you.
+Never knew that your dog’s tail could reveal so much about their emotions?
+That’s only one of 50 secrets veterinarians won’t tell you.